SoftUni-Internal/interactive-content/EN/08-Final-Exam/01-Problem-01.md

 - First row - count package of pencils.
 Integer in the interval \[0 ...
 100\]

-- Second line - count package of markers.
+- Second-line - count package of markers.
 Integer in the interval \[0 ...
 100\]

-- Third row - liter of detergent for cleaning the board.
+- Third row - a liter of detergent for cleaning the board.
 Real number in the interval \[0.00… 50.00\]

 - Fourth line - the percentage discount.
 Integer in the interval \[0 ...
 100\]